LogolicusZ/logolicusz-blogs/content/posts/Gehirn TKL.md

 <p class="image-text">Photo by <a href="https://www.instagram.com/markerchun/">Markerchun</a></p>

-The Gehirn marked the return of Baionlenja to the customs scene.
-After getting scammed by his manufacturer on the GB of the Bias R2, many thought he would never return even after explaining his situation to his Discord members many were still doubtfull and believe that he just wanted to make an exit scamm.
-In recent time we have seen a multitude of exit scamms, that have turned the Hobby upside down, leaving many in a state of disbelief and distrust towards new vendors or even existing vendors.
-If you want to know more on the current exit scamm situation you might want to see [Taehatypes](https://www.youtube.com/watch?v=2fdSJgInpsg) video on this matter.
+The Gehirn marks Baionlenja's return to the customs scene.
+After being scammed by his manufacturer on the GB of the Bias R2, many thought he would never return.
+Despite explaining his situation to his Discord members, many remained skeptical and believed he intended to make an exit scam.

+In recent times, a multitude of exit scams have plagued the hobby, leaving many in a state of disbelief and distrust towards new and even existing vendors.
+If you want to learn more about the current exit scam situation, consider watching this video by [Taehatypes](https://www.youtube.com/watch?v=2fdSJgInpsg).

-As for Baion, Manu one of the most well known Vendor Manager decided to take him under his mantle and guide him to get out of his debt.
-The Gehirn marks the beginning of Baions retribution, as someone might say.
-As staited by Manu, his plan is to make new projects that are not run by Baionlenja directly but will be ran trough vendors so that people wouldnt feel like they would be scammed, again.
+Regarding Baion, Manu, one of the most well-known vendor managers, has taken him under his wing to guide him out of debt.
+The Gehirn marks the beginning of Baion's redemption, as some might say.
+According to Manu, his plan is to create new projects that won't be run by Baionlenja directly but will be managed by vendors instead.
+This is to ensure that people won't feel like they're being scammed again.

 <div class="duo">
 <img src="/imgs/Gehirn-article/Gehirn1.jpeg" alt="Gehirn TKL Images" title="Alexotos" class="carImage">